Electronic Arts: 1991–2007: Larry Probst era, continuous expansion, and success into the new millennium

+In 1994, Electronic Arts and THQ signed a licensing agreement to develop and release EA's titles, like John Madden Football, FIFA International Soccer, Shaq Fu, Jungle Strike and Urban Strike for various consoles.
 In 1995, Electronic Arts won the European Computer Trade Show award for best software publisher of the year.
 As the company was still expanding, they opted to purchase space in Redwood Shores, California in 1995 for construction of a new headquarters, which was completed in 1998.
 Early in 1997, Next Generation identified Electronic Arts as the only company to regularly profit from video games over the past five years, and noted it had "a critical track record second to none".
 In 1999, EA replaced their long-running Shapes logo with one based on the EA Sports logo used at the time.
-EA also started to use a brand-specific structure around this time, with the main publishing side of the company rebranding to EA Games.
+EA also started to use a brand-specific structure around this time, such as names like Westwood Studios, Maxis, Jane's Combat Simulations and Bullfrog Productions, as well as the short-lived label Gonzo Games with the main publishing side of the company (also known as Action and Entertainment) rebranding to EA Games in 2000.
 The EA Sports brand was retained for major sports titles, the new EA Sports Big label would be used for casual sports titles with an arcade twist, and the full Electronic Arts name would be used for co-published and distributed titles.
 EA began to move toward direct distribution of digital games and services with the acquisition of the popular online gaming site Pogo.com in 2001.
 In 2009, EA acquired the London-based social gaming startup Playfish.

+In December 1997, Electronic Arts ended their Japanese publishing joint-venture with Victor Entertainment, entitled Electronic Arts Victor, and purchased out Victor's 35% stake in the venture.
+On May 1, 1998, Electronic Arts announced the formation of two joint-ventures with Square.
+The first; Electronic Arts Square K.K., would publish Electronic Arts' titles in Japan and also developed the PlayStation 2 launch title X-Squad.
+The second; Square Electronic Arts L.L.C., would publish Square's titles in North America.
+The venture was described as a success by Square, as it allowed the company to release more of their titles in the North American market.
+In February 2003, with the preparation of Square and Enix's merger into Square Enix; both partnerships were announced to be dissolved at the end of March with each partner buying the other's shares.
+Electronic Arts Square was renamed as Electronic Arts K.K. and began self-publishing EA's titles in Japan from then on while Square Electronic Arts was folded under Square Enix's North American operations.